with Stephan Haggard

 This article draws out a tension in democratic theory between popular rule and technical expertise.
 It sets out a taxonomy of the types of political question we might encounter, and elucidates the extent to which democratic delegation is defensible in each case.
 I find that the scope for legitimate democratic delegation to experts varies with the political unit's degree of consensus on (1) the paradigms used to understand the non-political world and (2) the objectives to be furthered through collective action.
 The legitimate role of the expert will be largest when there is consensus on these concepts, and smallest under conditions of dissensus, particularly those exacerbated by political polarization.
 This variation in the legitimate role of experts complicates political theories based on mechanisms for eliciting “the right answers,” such as the Condorcet Jury Theorem.
 There seem to be at least two senses in which political outcomes may be said to be correct and incorrect, one relating to achievement of the agreed end through the agreed paradigm, and another relating to the correspondence between the end so achieved and the requirements of justice.
 By disambiguating these cases, this article contributes to recent debates in epistocracy by clarifying the precise sense(s) in which a political question may be said to have a correct answer.
-A draft of this paper won the 2022 Gerald Gaus Memorial Essay Prize.
+A draft of this paper won the PPE Society's 2022 Gerald Gaus Memorial Essay Prize.

 Political theorists tend to justify democracy on the basis of the good things that can be expected to result from adopting it.
 However, there exist many expressions of what we might call “democratic anxiety,” or worries about the repercussions of losing democracy.
 These expressions identify a lacuna in our democratic theory, because they point not toward hopes that might be frustrated, but towards fears that might be realized.
 These fears or worries lead in two theoretically-fruitful directions.
 First, they permit the exploration of different ideal types of non-democracy, based on some particular set of anti-democratic worries or anxieties.
 Second, they allow us to develop richer justifications for democracy based not only on achieving some good but on avoiding the specific “bads” articulated by expressions of democratic anxiety.
 I speculate that democracy’s commitment to prevent these conditions from arising cannot be completely fulfilled, in the sense that full achievement of one of these goals will impair or compromise fulfillment of the others.
 This negative justification of democracy has connections to an older tradition in political theory that celebrates democracy not for what it actually provides, but rather for what it counterfactually prevents.
 Prior theorists have shown what an ideal democracy might look like, and how ours has fallen short.
 By contrast, I seek to show what the varieties of ideal non-democracy might look like, and in so doing, to help us understand the role that fear of these ideal types plays in sustaining our democratic aspirations.